jonathan-s/django-sockpuppet/docs/setup-django.md

 },
 ```

-The last part is the configuration for webpack itself.
+The last part is the configuration for Webpack itself.

 {% tabs %}
 {% tab title="webpack.config.js" %}